areed123/areed123/README.md

   ### Projects
   #### [Blue Emu](https://github.com/areed123/BlueEmu)
-- A software emulator for the computer specification Blue, from Caxton C. Foster's "Computer Architecture".
+ A software emulator for the computer specification Blue, from Caxton C. Foster's "Computer Architecture".
 This emulator implements the entire instruction set specified in the book and is written in C++
+#### [Discrete Event Simulators]
 -[LinkedIn](https://www.linkedin.com/in/aiden-reed/)
 -Email:(aidenreed1324@gmail.com)